HOW LIMEBURNERS SINGLE MALT WHISKY is crafted

 The Location

-Our mission is to make the best spirits in the world, and with this goal in mind Founder and Master Distiller Cameron Syme settled on Albany, within the Great Southern, as the location for his single malt whisky distillery.
+Our mission is to make the best spirits in the world, and with this goal in mind Founder and Head Distiller Cameron Syme settled on Albany, within the Great Southern, as the location for his single malt whisky distillery.

 The Great Southern region produces world class grain, while Albany boasts a relatively cool and maritime climate - perfect for aging Australian whisky.
 It's the ideal temperature balance for maturation, enough heat for the whisky to mature over time but cool enough for a gentle extraction of flavours.